MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/class-insights.md

 |**Assistente alla carriera**|Lo studente ha fornito un corso di laurea (campo di studio) e un anno di scuola, attività degli studenti nell'app training per la carriera, tra cui: competenze, interesse per le competenze, interessi di carriera, interessi di apprendimento e attività correlate alla carriera.|

 > [!NOTE]
-> La maggior parte dei dati raccolti viene visualizzata in Insights entro pochi minuti.
-La partecipazione alle riunioni di classe (riunioni associate a uno dei canali di classe) compare alcune ore dopo la fine della riunione, in genere fino a 24 ore dopo.
+> Most of the collected data shows up in Insights within a few minutes.
+Attendance in class meetings (meetings associated with one of the class channels) appears a few hours after the end of the meeting, usually up to 24 hours later.

 > [!NOTE]
-> I dati raccolti in Insights per l'istruzione vengono mantenuti finché l'amministratore IT non disattiva l'interruttore [Education Analytics](#turn-sds-for-insights-on-or-off) o la sottoscrizione Office per il tenant termina.
-La disattivazione di funzionalità specifiche in Teams non elimina i dati cronologici.
+> Data collected in Education Insights is kept until either the IT Admin turns off the [Education Analytics toggle](#turn-sds-for-insights-on-or-off) or the Office subscription for the tenant ends.
+Turning off specific features in Teams does not delete historic data.

 ### <a name="privacy-and-security"></a>Privacy e sicurezza